 If the network supports DHCP, an IP address will be assigned automatically by the network.
-To use DHCP, follow the steps below:
+To use DHCP, follow the steps below: 1.
+Connect the USB Ethernet converter to the USB type A port of th

-- Connect the USB Ethernet converter to the USB type A port of the controller on the Top Menu screen.
-If USB Ethernet converter is already connected, continue to step 2. - 2.
-Press to display the General Functions pop-up menu on the Top Menu screen. - 3.
-Press and to select Network Setup, and then press to access the Network Setup screen. - 4.
+Connect the USB Ethernet converter to the USB type A port of the controller on the Top Menu screen.

+If USB Ethernet converter is already connected, continue to step 2.
+When not connected, continue to step 4.

+- 2. Press 💮 to display the General Functions pop-up menu on the Top Menu screen. - 3.
+Press 🗪 and 🍲 to select Network Setup, and then press 🍘 to access the Network Setup screen. - 4.
 The Ethernet tab of the Network Setup screen is displayed.